mrlem/mrlem/README.md

 * 🎮 with a keen interest for game development
 * 🌿 trying to build sustainable software, as part of a broader life-approach

-Most of my repositories are playgrounds that I used at one moment or anothe, out of curiosity.
+Most of my repositories are playgrounds that I used at one moment or another, out of curiosity.
 Feel free to browse 😀